-3 Summary of significant accounting policies Classes and policy years (continued)
+3 Summary of significant accounting policies (continued)

 Land and buildings

 Land and buildings are stated at estimated market value, based on periodic valuations by independent valuers.
 Buildings are amortised over their useful life on a straight-line basis, taking into account their residual value.
 The residual value and economic useful life of buildings are reassessed by the Directors on a periodic basis.
 Leasehold properties are written down over the period of the lease.